-this fibre optic display is another module in the Nifty Hobby Projects for LEDs series
+this fibre optic display is another module in the Nifty Hobby Projects for LEDs and Solar series

 The hard thing to do with LEDs and fibre optics is connecting them together so they stay together!
 The other hard thing to do is to get them to splay out so you get a pretty display.

 Don’t worry, both are solved in this build tutorial 😎

 First off, a word of warning: DON’T be tempted to use superglue.
 The reason is that it makes the plastic used to make the fibres so brittle that they crumble and break when you so much as look at them!

 Features of Module

 - 5 fibre bundles driven by 5 colour-changing LEDs all mounted on a pp3 battery box

 - 30 x 0.75mm fibres for each bundle